DevelopingMagic/pdfassembler/README.md

 ### Problems with outlines and internal references

 PDF Assembler does a good job managing page contents, and will automatically discard unused contents from deleted pages, while still retaining any contents used on other pages.
 However, if a PDF contains an outline or internal references that refer to a deleted page, those will cause errors in the assembled PDF file.
-(The PDF may still open and display, but the PDF reader will probably show an error message.)
+(The PDF may still open and display, but probably with an error message.)
 As a somewhat crude (and hopefully temporary) solution for this, PDF Assembler provides a function for removing all non-printable data from the root catalog, like so:

 ```javascript
 newPdf.removeRootEntries();
 ```

-The trade-off is that after running removeRootEntries(), your assembled PDF is less likely to have errors, and may also be smaller in size, but will also not have any outline or other non-printing information available in the original PDF.
+The trade-off is that after running removeRootEntries(), your assembled PDF is less likely to have errors (and may also be smaller in size), but it will no longer have an outline or any other non-printing information from the original PDF.

 ### Assembling a new PDF file from the the PDF structure object